zulip/zulip/help/include/international-wire-transfers.md

-For customers based outside of the United States, if you choose to pay by invoice via an international SWIFT bank transfer be sure to **select "OUR"** for who pays any transfer charges.

-Otherwise, third party banking fees will likely be deducted from the amount transferred resulting in the amount received being insufficient to cover the total bill for your plan.
+If you choose to pay via a bank transfer from a bank outside of the United States, your payment will likely incur a transfer charge.
+When asked which side will pay the transfer charge, please be sure to **select “OUR”** from the menu of options.
+Otherwise, third party banking fees will be deducted from the amount you transfer, and the resulting total will be insufficient to pay the full amount of your invoice.